-The space saving 19-inch conception makes the integration of the laser easier for plant constructors, thereby qualifying it as a standard industrial tool.
-Whether in a classical control cabinet, a processing station or underneath the conveyor belts of an interlinked production plant, the innovative design makes it possible to integrate LDM diode lasers’ space saving in the production areas.
-In a standard control cabinet, in a processing station or underneath the conveyor belts of an interlinked production plant, the laser requires no additional space and is thus perfectly suitable for OEM applications.
+The space saving 19-inch conception makes the integration of the laser easier for plant constructors thereby qualifying it as a standard industrial tool.
+Whether in a classical control cabinet, a processing station or underneath the conveyor belts of an interlinked production plant, the innovative design makes it possible to integrate the LDM diode laser in any production area.
+It requires no additional space and is thus perfectly suitable for OEM applications.

 Multi-kilowatt power for 19" rack mount module

 With the enhancement of LDM’s product family with the new 7 HE plug-in system, Laserline once again sets the standard for compact high-power diode lasers.
-Further development of the LDM technology makes development of new applications with laser powers of 6 kW possible.
-The beam quality of the fiber-coupled LDM diode laser is comparable to that of a lamp-pumped solid-state laser, only with ten times the higher socket output efficiency at a fraction of the size.
-A very simple handling due to the functional, standardized signal interface underlines this user-oriented product’s philosophy.
+Further development of the LDM technology makes new applications with laser power of 6 kW possible.
+The beam quality of the fiber-coupled LDM diode laser is comparable to that of a lamp-pumped solid-state laser but with ten times the higher socket output efficiency at a fraction of the size.
+This user orientated product offers a very simple handling due to the functional standardized signal interface.

-User-friendliness is at the center of the LDM product’s philosophy.
+The main element of the LDM's product philosophy is user friendliness.
 The miniaturization of the laser system leads to a clear reduction in investment and operation costs.
-So, LDM diode lasers have a great potential to be a substitute not only for existing laser applications but also for conventional methods, e.g. welding, repair welding or heat treatment.
+LDM diode lasers have a great potential to be a substitute not only for existing laser applications but also for conventional methods, e.g. welding, repair welding or heat treatment.